oricis/JS-Assertions/README.md

 ### Use of "showTestResults()"
-    This function need four arguments and can receive a fift (optional).
+    This function need four arguments and can receive a fifth (optional).
 These are:

     1. The name of the function to check.
-    2. The number of tests will be runned.
+    2. The number of tests will run.
     3. The number of the positive results.
     4. A number with the expected positive results.
     5. A string with error information to be printed.

-    This function helps us to show test results and test functions that receive one or more arguments with boolean outputs (althought we can use it together with assert functions to test other output types functions).
+    This function helps us to show test results and test functions that receive one or more arguments with boolean outputs (although we can use it together with assert functions to test other output types functions).

 ***